pandoc/lua-filters/include-files/README.md

 ## Prerquisites

-- This filter needs to be executed before some other filters, including `pandoc-xnos`.
+This filter needs to be executed before most other filters.
+Any filter that runs before this will only see the empty codeblocks.

 ## Usage